depresseeed/CRat-but-with-factories/README.md

-# CRat but with factories
+Same situation as with vanilla project "CRat"